Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 7. **trends**: logical.
 Apply linear regression or not
 8. **bias.correction**: logical
 9. **palette**: character.
 User specified color palette
 10. **method**: character.
 Method to be used for bias correction.
-Default is scaling.
+Default is scaling
+11. **consecutive**: logical.
+Whether consecutive days should be considered.
+To be used on conjunction with uppert/lowert and duration
+12. **duration**: charachter.
+When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
+When "total", total number of days with at least 6 consecutive days, above/below a certain threshold
+13. **prov.country**: charachter.
+Country for visualization of provinces

 ## hist function

 The historical function visualizes data from the W5e5 dataset, which is an observational dataset giving highly accurate past climatic data information.
 Similar to the proj function the hist function allows the user to look at trends.

-`proj(data, save, plot_name, season, lowert, uppert, int_month, trends, palette)`
+`proj(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, prov.country, duration, consecutive)`

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: character.
 Specify the name of the plot